Skovens Arena

 Skovens Arena – design description

-How did the design for a new stadium in Aarhus originate?
+How did the project for a new stadium in Aarhus come about?

-The main stadium in the city of Aarhus (since 2015 under the name Ceres Park) has been in operation since 1920.
-On a daily basis, the venue is used by the AGF football club.
-The stadium got its current form after a modernisation that took place at the turn of the 20th century.
-For some time, there had been talk of the need to build a new, football-specific stadium without an athletics track.
+The main stadium in the city of Aarhus had existed since 1920.
+It was primarily used by the football club AGF.
+The venue reached its final form after a modernization carried out at the turn of the 20th and 21st centuries.
+For some time, there had been discussions about the need for a new, purpose-built football stadium, without an athletics track.

 Alongside the construction of the arena, there were also plans to revitalise the entire forested area in which it was located.
 The site, called Kongelunden, was to become the largest urban park in the whole of Denmark and an attractive place for leisure, sport and recreation.
 At the end of 2019, it was announced that Lind Invest and Salling Fondene were going to support the project with 500 million kroner.